 Not all filters are created equal and price points for various filters can be all over the place.
 Some are made out of simple glass and are less expensive, while more expensive filters might be constructed with optical glass and have an anti-reflective coating.

 Here are some recommend filter brands – high quality and budget choices:

 Budget: Tiffen, Cokin, Polaroid

 You can also stack filters.
-For example, I routinely shoot with both a neutral density filter and circular polarizer attached to my lens.
+For example, I routinely shoot with both a neutral density filter and a circular polarizer attached to my lens.
 Combined, they can offer some great effects.
-It’s common for photographer to stack multiples filters, but there are some things to be aware with.
+It’s common for a photographer to stack multiples filters, but there are some things to be aware of.
 Whenever you are attaching a filter, no matter what the quality, you’re adding another element that can deter the signal (light) to your sensor.
 When you stack filters, you most likely will lose some quality in your images.
-Sure, it’s most likely neglible, but if you’re printing your images huge, it’s something to be aware of.
+Sure, it’s most likely negligible, but if you’re printing your images huge, it’s something to be aware of.
 Vignetting can also be an issue, especially when using filters with wide angles.
-I get vignetting in the corners even with just a single filter attached to my wide angle, but usually, it’s only something you need to worry about when stacking filters.
+I get vignetting in the corners even with just a single filter attached to my wide-angle, but usually, it’s only something you need to worry about when stacking filters.
 This is easily corrected in processing software such as Adobe Lightroom, but if you’re not processing your images, take heed.